Siddharthbadal/StackOverFlow-RestAPI/README.md

 Project directly fetchs data from stack over flow and save it in the database and can be accessed through various endpoints.

 #### Endpoints

-To view questions
-- api/questions/
+- api/questions/  (To view questions)
-To fetch data
-- api/pythonquestions/
+- api/pythonquestions/  (To fetch data)
-To view each question
-- api/questions/1
+- api/questions/1 (To view each question)

 #### Module used:
 - requests